Top Ten Fictional Weasels

 9 Dunglap (CatDog)

-This was a last minute addition as I googled fictional weasels to make sure I forgot no one.
-I didn't knoe Dunglap was supposed to be a weasel, I assumed he was a rat.
-But nevertheless: he's a nice, harmless side character who is even somewhat of a wallflower, which is rare with weasels, so I'll just add him for that.
+This was a last-minute addition as I googled fictional weasels to make sure I didn't forget anyone.
+I didn't know Dunglap was supposed to be a weasel.
+I assumed he was a rat.
+But nevertheless, he's a nice, harmless side character who is even somewhat of a wallflower, which is rare with weasels, so I'll just add him for that.

 10 Daxter (Jak & Daxter)

 Even though he is only half-weasel, he still counts.
-He is hilarious and it's nice to see a heroic weasel for a change instead of the same 'minor villain' role that most fictional weasels had for years.
+He is hilarious, and it's nice to see a heroic weasel for a change instead of the same 'minor villain' role that most fictional weasels have had for years.

 The Contenders